NikhilMahendrakar/Sortingapplication-C--/README.md

 # StudentSorter

 A web application built with C# and .NET Core to upload, sort, and display student data using various sorting algorithms.
 The application allows users to upload a CSV file, select a column to sort by, and view the sorted results using different sorting algorithms.
+This application is built to analyse different sorting algorithms and how they perform on different types of Data.

 ## Features